Buying Green Electricity From a “Competitive Supplier”

 Proceed with Caution

 Before proceeding, please be aware of the need to be cautious about contracting with competitive suppliers, especially those that go door-to-door.
 In early 2018 Mass.
 Attorney General Maura Healey released a report finding that many customers who sign up with competitive suppliers, especially low income customers, pay much more for their electricity than if they had stayed with their utility-supplied power.
 In fact, she has called for an end to the competitive electricity supply market for individual residential customers.
+(See What to Avoid tips from Eversource.)

 Where to Start